adblockplus/cms/README.md

 Alternatively, the content directory could also be specified as command line parameter of `runserver.py`.
-This will start a local web server on port 5000, e.g. the page the page `pages/example.md` will be accessible under `http://localhost:5000/en/example`.
+This will start a local web server on port 5000, e.g. the page `pages/example.md` will be accessible under `http://localhost:5000/en/example`.

 Note that the test server is inefficient and shouldn't be run in production.